Software Safety vs. Security: What's the Difference Between Safety and Security?

 Protect against cybersecurity vulnerabilities.
 Get the white paper to learn the top 10.

 Today, MISRA is one of the most established coding standards.
 It was first developed in 1998 for the automobile industry.
 MISRA provides a set of C/C++ guidelines used to keep vehicles safe on the road.
 Since then, MISRA has become the major software standard for several high-profile industries such as railway, healthcare, defense, telecom, IoT, and aerospace.

 Safety is mission-critical to these industries.
 For years, MISRA coding guidelines have helped developers keep high-reliability systems like these safe.
 The MISRA guidelines released in 2012 (MISRA C:2012 Amendment 1) add security measures.
 These help identify and avoid common security vulnerabilities in software systems.

 Coding standards don't provide foolproof security.
 But they help ensure code is portable, robust, and easy to maintain.
 For this reason, compliance with MISRA guidelines has become synonymous safety and reliability.

 Code safety and security are crucial for industries that depend on high-reliability software found everywhere from cars to spaceships.

-In the new guidelines, MISRA recommends using static code analysis tools to ensure the highest degree of compliance with their standards.
-Compliance checking tools can flag everything from critical security loopholes to small deviations from best practice.
+MISRA recommends using static code analysis tools to ensure the highest degree of compliance with their standards.
+Compliance checking tools can flag everything from critical security loopholes to small deviations from best practices.
 Having one tool to check hundreds of different measures at once helps ensure you’re aware of each tiny misstep from the gold standard.

-More than ever, organizations must proactively protect their code, products, and brands from security vulnerabilities.
-With Klocwork static code analysis, you can automate the detection of hundreds of security vulnerabilities in source code.
+You need to protect your code, products, and brands from security vulnerabilities.
+With Klocwork SAST, you can automate the detection of 100s of security vulnerabilities in source code.

-If you’d like to apply a consistent, efficient approach to identifying and remediating real security vulnerabilities.
+It's time to apply a consistent, efficient approach to identifying and remediating real security vulnerabilities.
 See for yourself how Klocwork can help, register for a free trial.Back to top